Last Songs Played

 Over the next two years, the band stayed active, appearing live with Lambert.
 In 2018, Queen was the subject of the biopic Bohemian Rhapsody, which starred Rami Malek as Freddie Mercury.
 The band contributed to the soundtrack, which featured classic tracks as well as live recordings and several songs reworked for the film.
 Bohemian Rhapsody became an international hit and took home four Academy Awards, including Malek's award for Best Actor.

 A concert collection featuring Lambert, Live Around the World, arrived in October 2020 but the next major Queen project was an elaborate Collector's Edition reissue of The Miracle.
-The 1989 album was expanded into a five-CD set containing additional Blu-Rays, DVDs and LPs, all featuring previously unheard material, such as the Mercury-sung "Face It Alone," which was released as a single prior to the box's October 2022 release. ~ Stephen Thomas Erlewine
+The 1989 album was expanded into a five-CD set containing additional Blu-Rays, DVDs and LPs, all featuring previously unheard material, such as the Mercury-sung "Face It Alone," which was released as a single prior to the box's October 2022 release.
+The band continued to tour semi-regularly with Lambert as vocalist, hitting North America in 2023 and Japan in early 2024.~ Stephen Thomas Erlewine

 On Air103.3 The Eagle - Tulsa's ONLY Classic Rock Logo